 Academic dismissal - Students who are not making satisfactory progress toward a degree will be dismissed from the College.
 A student who has been dismissed for academic reasons from the College may apply for reinstatement if he or she can demonstrate satisfactory performance at an accredited institution of postsecondary education.
 The reinstatement policy is mailed to all dismissed students who are eligible to apply to return in the future, and it is also stated in the catalog.
 You may also view the reinstatement policy here.
 Improved academic performance does not guarantee reinstatement to Marist, and a student who is dismissed, reinstated and dismissed a second time can never return to Marist.
 Note that disciplinary dismissal or probation is a separate entity and these procedures are described in the Marist College Student Handbook.

 Academic Review of all students who fall below the 2.00 minimum semester or cumulative average required for continuation at Marist College is conducted at the conclusion of the fall and spring semesters.
 Course work taken during a winter or summer term may be reviewed to monitor progress.
+If your cumulative grade point average goes below a 2.0 during one of these terms, you will be placed on an academic sanction.
 The Academic Standards Committee works in conjunction with The Center for Advising and Academic Services to carefully review student records.
 CAAS collects supplementary information for each student currently on probation.
 Among the sources contacted are instructors, the Academic Learning Center, the mentors, athletic advisors, HEOP, and Special Services.
 Advisors can provide helpful information about the student.
 For instance, there may be a verifiable extenuating circumstance that impacted an advisee's academic performance.
 It is usually in the student's best interest that the Committee know these circumstances, and therefore advisors will be asked to share them with CAAS.
 We also ask advisors to send information on any students they deem to be at risk who are not currently on probation.

 Once all of the requested information has been collected, it is filed in each student's review folder.
 The folder is thoroughly reviewed by the Committee during the appeals process or sooner, as the situation warrants.
 As promptly as possible, CAAS sends out the appropriate letter of dismissal or probation under the signature of the Director of The Center for Advising and Academic Services.

 Some students will exercise their option to appeal a dismissal.
 Appeals must be made in writing.
 They should also contain new information and appropriate documentation to verify a student's extenuating circumstances (i.e. - notes from a physician or therapist).
 Students whose appeals are not granted may choose to apply for reinstatement after completing satisfactory college-level work elsewhere.
-You may review this policy under the Academic Dismissal section.
+You may review this policy under the Academic Dismissal section of the catalog.

 Students may elect to be graded Pass/No Credit/Unsatisfactory in courses that are electives (that is, in courses that are not being used to meet major or minor field or Core requirements).
 Full-time students may exercise this option for only one course per semester.
 Part-time students may use this option for three of every twelve credits they take at Marist.
 Students select P/NC/U by informing the instructor of the course.
 The Registrar's Office supplies the instructor with the P/NC/U roster for each of their courses.
 Both the student and the instructor must sign the roster before the instructor returns it to the Registrar's Office.